zephyrproject-rtos/zephyr/doc/collaboration/documentation/language.rst

 Use FAACes not FAAC's, assuming it is pronounced "face".
 Use FAACs not FAAC's Assuming it is pronounced "fake".

-Whenever you hear the extra syllable in the plural, add the -es suffix for the plural; if you do not hear the extra syllable, add the -s suffix for the plural.
+When you hear the extra syllable in the plural, add the -es suffix for the plural; if you do not hear the extra syllable, add the -s suffix for the plural.